-Tax Season is nearing an end with Tax Day extended to April 18 instead of the typical April 15 deadline.
+Tax season typically ends with Tax Day on April 15, though some years this deadline gets extended by a few days.
 Whether you’re filing taxes for your business or just for yourself, adding another to-do to your busy schedule can be overwhelming.
 But with some strategic planning and helpful tools, you can avoid feeling the stress.

 1. Start Your Tax Prep Early

-Tax Day is extended to April 18 this year!
-This is great news, but it doesn’t mean you’re any less busy.
+It may seem like great news when the tax deadline is extended, but it doesn’t mean you’re any less busy.
 Planning ahead for tax season has multiple benefits.
 Besides having the peace of mind that it’s one less item on your to-do list, you could avoid costly tax penalties.

 According to the IRS, the penalty for filing taxes late can be as high as 25% of your total unpaid tax bill.
 Don’t let that be you.
 Start now!
 Set aside a bit of time each day from now until the deadline to gather and organize your tax paperwork.
-You can also find a handy tax checklist to help you prepare for tax season.
+You can also use this handy tax checklist to help you prepare for tax season.

 2. Get Organized

-According to an IDC Research study, businesses lose 7% of their productivity searching for and recreating lost documents, and finding a single lost document can cost a company an average of $122, according to PWC.
+According to an IDC Research Study, businesses lose 7% of their productivity searching for and recreating lost documents, while finding a single lost document can cost a company an average of $122, according to PWC.
 So it’s time to get organized.

 Create labeled folders for all types of tax documents, including both hard copy files and files on your computer: Business Expenses, W-2 Forms, Charitable Donations, and more.